Himachal Pradesh: Agriculture

 Agriculture accounts for 9.4% of the net state domestic product.
 It is the main source of income and employment in Himachal.
 About 90% of the population in Himachal depends directly upon agriculture, which provides direct employment to 62% of total workers of state.
 The main cereals grown include wheat, maize, rice and barley with major cropping systems being maize-wheat, rice-wheat and maize-potato-wheat.
 Pulses, fruits, vegetables and oilseeds are among the other crops grown in the state.
 Centuries-old traditional Kuhl irrigation system is prevalent in the Kangra valley, though in recent years these Kuhls have come under threat from hydroprojects on small streams in the valley.
 Land husbandry initiatives such as the Mid-Himalayan Watershed Development Project, which includes the Himachal Pradesh Reforestation Project (HPRP), the world's largest clean development mechanism (CDM) undertaking, have improved agricultural yields and productivity, and raised rural household incomes.

 Apple is the principal cash crop of the state grown principally in the districts of Shimla, Kinnaur, Kullu, Mandi, Chamba and some parts of Sirmaur and Lahaul-Spiti with an average annual production of five lakh tonnes and per hectare production of 8 to 10 tonnes.
 The apple cultivation constitute 49 per cent of the total area under fruit crops and 85% of total fruit production in the state with an estimated economy of ₹3500 crore.
 Apples from Himachal are exported to other Indian states and even other countries.
 In 2011–12, the total area under apple cultivation was 104,000 hectares, increased from 90,347 hectares in 2000–01.
 According to the provisional estimates of Ministry of Agriculture & Farmers Welfare, the annual apple production in Himachal for fiscal 2015–16 stood at 753,000 tonnes, making it India's second-largest apple-producing state after Jammu and Kashmir.
 The state is also among the leading producers of other fruits such as apricots, cherries, peaches, pears, plums and strawberries in India.

 Kangra tea is grown in the Kangra valley.
 Tea plantation began in 1849, and production peaked in the late 19th century with the tea becoming popular across the globe.
 Production dipped sharply after the 1905 Kangra earthquake and continues to decline.
 The tea received geographical indication status in 2005.

 Industry

+Pharma hub

+Himachal Pradesh is renowned as Asia's pharmaceutical hub, housing a total of 652 pharmaceutical units.
+The state hosts a thriving ₹40,000 crore drug manufacturing industry.